livecode/livecode/docs/notes/setup.md

 	“<installerexe>/Contents/MacOS/installer” install noui *options* On both platforms, the result of the installation will be written to the console.
 # Command-line uninstallation
-It is possible to uninstall LiveCode from the command-line on Windows and Linux, from LiveCode *6.7.8* and *7.1.1*.
+It is possible to uninstall LiveCode from the command-line on Windows and Linux.
 When invoked in this fashion, no GUI will be displayed.
 On both platforms, the command is of the following form:
 	`<exe> uninstall noui`
 Where <exe> is *.setup.exe* on Windows, and *.setup.x86* on Linux.
 This executable, for both of the platforms, is located in the folder where LiveCode got installed.